 Everybody has been wayward at some point or another, for nobody has lived a

-perfect life except Christ alone.
+perfect life, except Christ.
 He wants to deal with the most

 destructives sins first, and once we get a grip on those, He will then deal

-with us about the lesser sins, and he will continue refining us in this way.
+with us about the lesser sins, refining us throughout our lives.

-The Christian life is all about repentance and overcoming sins that have
+The Christian life is all about repentance and overcoming sin that have

 plagued us our whole lives.
 Some have walked the narrow way much better than

-others, but we all require the blood of Jesus to wash us from our sins.
+others, but we all require the blood of Jesus to wash us.
+See also: Die to self;

 (193j) Die to self (Process of substitution)